Jessie219-web/wiki-documents/docs/Edge/reCamera/software_documents/reCamera_connects_to_Xiao_via_HTTP.md

 - **Step 2.** Connect the reCamera to the PC using a USB cable, use **MobaXterm** to access the reCamera terminal (**192.168.42.1**), and navigate to **/etc/init.d/** to remove the three auto-start programs: **S93sscma-supervisor, S03node-red, and S91sscma-node**.(For detailed instructions, refer to the wiki: [Real-time YOLO object detection using reCamera based on Cpp / Environment Preparation / reCamera Preparation](https://wiki.seeedstudio.com/real_time_yolo_object_detection_using_recamera_based_on_cpp/).)

-**Secondly**, reCamera and Xiao must be on the same 2.4GHz local area network (LAN) to communicate.
+**Secondly**, reCamera and XIAO must be on the same 2.4GHz local area network (LAN) to communicate.
 ReCamera has an internal wireless network card that can connect to WiFi.
 Typically, you can connect to WiFi through the camera's [Node-RED web](http://192.168.42.1/#/workspace).
 However, when running a custom C++ project, you must disable Node-RED and restart reCamera.(Reference: [Seeed Studio Wiki](https://wiki.seeedstudio.com/real_time_yolo_object_detection_using_recamera_based_on_cpp/)).
 Therefore, we need to establish the WiFi connection via the Linux terminal.

 ```
 cd /etc/
 ls
 ```

 You can see the **wpa_supplicant.conf** :
 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/reCamera/reCamera_connects_to_Xiao_via_HTTP/2.png" /></div>
 You can also view it in the left file directory: